Mortgage Q&A: “What are mortgage insurance premiums?”

-That’s right; banks and lenders require mortgage insurance because your home loan is deemed “high risk” based on the loan-to-value ratio (LTV).
+That’s right; banks and lenders require mortgage insurance because your home loan is deemed “high risk” based on the high loan-to-value ratio (LTV).

-FHA Loans Require Mortgage Insurance
+FHA Loans Require Upfront and Monthly Mortgage Insurance Premiums

 For FHA loans, you must pay both an upfront mortgage insurance premium, along with an annual mortgage insurance premium.